armenmatoosian/100-Days-of-Code-Python-Udemy/Day 20/README_Day_20.md

 This is my attempt at Day 20.
 I got really stuck where you have to create a snake class and use OOP (refactoring the original code).
 I had some of the logic right but could not set up the class correctly.
 Even asking Claude for help didn't help.
 Classes continue to be something I struggle with and need to improve upon.
+This said, I did end the day's activities on a positive note.

 My chat with Claude for Day 20 can be found here: https://claude.ai/share/c3eaf4af-2c51-48bd-8415-701b34e89802.